Evusma/Databricks_DE_associate/lakeflow_declarative_pipelines_vs_workflows.md

 SQL

-- You can create tables with CREATE LIVE TABLE ...
+- You can create tables with CREATE STREAMING TABLE ...
 AS SELECT ...
 - Perfect for declarative transformations.

 Example: